Input estimation from discrete workload observations in a L\'evy-driven storage system: Introduction

-A closely related paper is \cite{hp2006}, describing a non-parametric approach for the M/G/1 queue.
-The authors use the empirical cumulative distribution function (ecdf) of the periodically sampled workload to estimate the traffic intensity and the service time distribution.
-Among the results are central limit theorems (CLTs) for the ecdf of the workload and residual service time.
-The work of \cite{bnl1996} discusses a maximum likelihood estimator based on the waiting times of the customers in a GI/G/1 queue, that is, observations from the workload process just prior to the arrivals, the main result here also being a CLT.
+An exhaustive recent overview of the existing statistical queueing literature is given in \cite{ant2021}.
+Here we restrict ourselves to discussing a few results that directly to our work.
+The work of \cite{bnl1996} discusses a maximum likelihood estimator based on the waiting times of the customers in a GI/G/1 queue.
+For the M/G/1 queue, \cite{hp2006} construct a non-parametric approach for the job-size distribution from discretely observed workload observations.
 Another stream of the literature focuses on nonparametric estimation of the input distribution to infinite server queueing systems; these systems have the intrinsic advantage that clients do no wait, which is, for estimation purposes, a convenient feature.
-For example, \cite{bp1999} and \cite{g2016} suggest estimators (and provide corresponding performance guarantees) based on observations of the number of clients present.
+For example, \cite{bp1999} and \cite{g2016} suggest estimators based on observations of the number of clients present.

-Outside the context of queueing systems, there is substantial literature on estimation of L\'evy processes.
+There is also substantial literature on estimation of L\'evy processes (i.e., without reflection).
 Here, having discrete observations (of the process' increments, that is) is also a common assumption.
-For references in this area, we refer to for example \cite{egp2007}, \cite{k2010}, \cite{br2015} and references therein.
+We refer to for example \cite{k2010}, \cite{br2015} and references therein. \cite{gs2010} propose an estimator for the L\'evy triplet based on a high-frequency sampling scheme and show that the asymptotic performance for the finite intensity case (i.e., compound Poisson) differs from that of the infinite intensity case.
+Namely, consistency holds for both but asymptotic normality of the estimation errors only for the finite intensity case.
+This distinction is crucial in our work as well, but in our setup asymptotic normality is established for infinite intensity input processes that satisfy an additional condition on the intensity index defined by \cite{bg1961}.